A project of the Partnership for a New American Economy

 Immigrant students in North Dakota contribute to critical science, technology, engineering, and math--or STEM--fields.
-For North Dakota, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical to filling the state’s significant STEM worker shortage: in 2009 more than 43 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
+For North Dakota, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical to filling the state’s significant STEM worker shortage.
+In 2013, almost 60 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
 More than 76 percent of the students earning engineering PhDs in the state in recent years were also temporary residents.

 Immigration Reform = Economic Growth in North Dakota

 Reforming our immigration system will generate millions of dollars and thousands of jobs across North Dakota.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 1,100 jobs and more than $108 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 The new H-1B visas awarded to North Dakota between 2010 and 2013 will translate into 569 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 400 jobs and add more than $36 million to Gross State Product by 2014.